 If we break down the reports by state, we can see that certain states have a higher prevalence of identity theft than others.

-When it comes to the states with the most identity theft reports, the top-five in 2018 were:
+Here are the states with the most identity theft reports in 2019:

 The main takeaway here is that your risk of identity theft depends quite a bit on where you live.
-The odds of being a victim of identity theft can double or triple for those in high-risk states compared to those in low-risk states.
+In 2019, a Georgia resident was more than nine times as likely to be a victim of identity theft as a South Dakota resident.
+That's the most extreme example, but the point is that the odds of being a victim of identity theft are much greater for those in high-risk states compared to those in low-risk states.

 If you want to delve even deeper into specific locations, you can also look at which metropolitan areas are identity theft hotspots.